-A British businessman has been charged with murder after an Indonesian domestic worker was found dead beneath a waterfall in Hong Kong, China, authorities said Tuesday.
+A British businessman has been charged with murder after an Indonesian domestic worker was found dead beneath a waterfall in Hong Kong, China.

 Jamie Tzewee Chapman, 34, who holds a Hong Kong identity card and works as a merchant, appeared before Eastern Court on Friday morning.
 Principal Magistrate Don So Man-lung told Chapman, “In the meantime, you will stay in jail.”